 UAS Laws – General rules for flying drones in Aruba

-The Aruban agency responsible for drone safety, DCAA, has provided a number of internet-accessible details on flying for fun or for work.
+The Aruban agency responsible for drone safety, DCAA, has provided many internet-accessible details on flying for fun or work.
 The highlights are enumerated below.
 For more details go to the link above.

 Are drones allowed in Aruba?

 According to DCAA, drones are allowed in Aruba for recreational and commercial use, subject to DCAA regulations.
 Read on for details.

 Here are the most important rules to know for flying a drone in Aruba: